pglevy/sms-com/index.md

 This approach to learning piano requires more self-motivation than your typical piano lessons.

-A good-fit student is someone who fits the following description:
+A good-fit student is someone who sounds like the following:

 - Loves to figure out how to play their favorite songs on piano.
 - Learns by listening to music frequently and intently.
 - Loves to show off when they've learned a song.
 - Isn't afraid to try new things and be creative.
 - Imagines themselves doing fun things with music.
+- Somewhere between 10 and 100 years old.

 My expertise is in playing and singing popular music on piano.
-I emphasize  playing by ear and building a foundation of rhythm, melody & harmony using the chord-based system.
-I can also teach you how to branch out to songwriting, arranging or producing music to picture for those who are interested to explore in these arenas.
+I emphasize  playing by ear and building a foundation of rhythm, melody, and harmony using a chord-based approach.
+I can also teach you how to branch out into songwriting, arranging, or producing music to picture for those who are interested in exploring these arenas.

 [Back 👆]({{site.url}})

 ## What does a project include?

-- Each project will run for 3 months.
+Each project will run for 3 months and includes the following:

 - Weekly, 45-minute Zoom session
 - Weekly, 15-minute check-in
 - Personalized project goal
 - Personalized at-home practice plan
 - Intermittent offline communication as needed

-Note: A project can start anytime; there are no seasonal start/end dates.
+Note: A project can start any time; there are no seasonal start/end dates.
 We can schedule the meeting times to occur regularly but the schedule can be fluid as needed.

 [Back 👆]({{site.url}})